Nitrodist/presentations/2015-04-06 Ungemifying your projects.md

 upstream repo: mycompany-models
 ```

+^ other languages can be accomodated with git submodules

 ^ downstream repos load upstream repo through their Gemfiles

 ^ downstream repos use the models from mycompany-models